SwapnilPande/SwapnilPande.github.io/_posts/2017-04-22-Automating-AC.md

 I, on the other hand, did not prefer either and instead looked to technology to fix the problem.

 ### Initial Idea
+My initial idea was simple: build an arduino device that measures the room temperature from a central location and uses a servo to adjust the AC setting to maintain our desired temperature.